opprDev/theme-animated-slider/README.md

 ### Feature List

-- Customizeable slider, where mostly everything can be tuned to the customer´s need.
+- Customizeable slider, where mostly everything can be tuned to the customer's need.

 - Smooth performance.